REST API source concepts

 • Sub-query 2 (SkippableErrorCodes not specified)

 • Paging properties specified at the service level apply to the child endpoints.
-Sub-queries and sub-items underneath don’t inherit this property.
+Sub-items underneath these endpoints also inherit the Paging properties.
+Sub-queries don’t inherit Paging properties.

 • Authentication properties specified at the service level apply to the child endpoints, and sub-queries underneath them.
 Typically, you don’t need to override the configuration you entered at the service level further down in the JSON configuration, as the same authentication method usually applies to the entire application content.